 Downsides of the EBITDA Formula

-While investors can make calculations to compare companies they’re interested in investing in, this can take a lot of time and technical analysis.
-If they’re choosing their first stocks, the amount of information and choices can be overwhelming.
-Much of this work is already being done by professional financial analysts.
+Comparing companies you may want to invest in can take a lot of time and technical analysis.
+If you’re choosing your first stocks, the amount of information and choices can be overwhelming.